-There are two common way to design a PowerWall- this booklet explains the pros and cons and helps you decide which is right for you.
+There are two common way to design a PowerWall- this free booklet explains the pros and cons and helps you decide which is right for you.

 BatteryBlocs Power Walls place a large number of cells in parallel inside of 5″ plastic fencepost tubes